jschneider23/FullStackDemo/README.md

 	* *NOV* - November
 	* *DEC* - December
 	* *ALL* - All Months
-* **standard**: A string representing whether to retrieve only standard contracts, only non-standard contracts, or both.
+* **standard:** A string representing whether to retrieve only standard contracts, only non-standard contracts, or both.
 Can be one of the following values:
 	* *S* - only standard contracts (representing 100 shares of the underlying security)
 	* *NS* - only non-standard contracts (representing a number other than 100 shares of the underlying security)
 	* *ALL* - both standard and non-standard contracts